-I’m keeping the holiday preparations theme going with another crowd pleasing recipe.
+I’m keeping the holiday preparations theme going with another crowd pleasing recipe-Prosciutto and Blue Cheese Wrapped Pear Bites .
 In my family, the holidays are all about appetizers!
 On Christmas Eve we do an entire meal of just appetizers with our extended family.
 Essentially its one large cocktail hour with Christmas cookies to follow!
-Every year we have our standard recipes that must ALWAYS be present for it to be a Somers (My maiden name) holiday.
-While my mom’s cranberry meatballs and my uncle’s spicy calamari marinara never leave the list, I try to come up with inventive new ones each year to tack on to the menu.
-This year I’ll be bringing my stuffed mushrooms that I shared a few weeks back and today recipe, prosciutto and blue cheese wrapped pears.

 Who hasn’t wanted to perfect the stuffed mushroom recipe?
 I know I have tried a handful of variations and never quite yielded the quintessential results I was hoping for.
 But, I have finally done it!
 I found my lifetime recipe for this easy and classic hors d’oevre.

 My food life lately has consisted of asking myself the following questions.
 What healthier meal option can I make for dinner in the fastest amount of time?
 This week Steamed Chicken and Scallion Dumplings fit that bill!

 Winter Butternut Bruschetta with Herbed Ricotta is the recipe today.
 Read up on why its the ideal winter appetizer.